Ahmad138/Time-Lock-Blockchain/README.md

 # Time-Lock-Blockchain
-A Blockchain for Time-Locking data, keys, wealth, knowledge etc
+A Blockchain for Time-Locking Digital Assets